SoftwareKater/economics-browser-game/README.md

 ### Cities
 - Each habitant needs 3 nutrition units per day
 - Each type of food yields a different amount of nutrition
 - To build new buildings (production sites, storages, and housing) players need building materials
 - Building materials include wood, steel, sand, etc.
 - To research new buildings players need "tech?" materials
 - Tech materials include paper, ink, computerchips, etc.

 ### Start
-- population of 1000 habitants
+- population of 10000 (100) habitants
-- 10qkm (10.000.000 qm) land to build stuff on
+- 10qkm (1qkm) land to build stuff on
-- each habitant lives in a tent

-## Housing

-Examples
-- a homeless habitant will not work
-- 5 habitants can live in one villa, they will all receive a great boost to their productivity
+- some basic buildings as a starting point

-## Production
+## Buildings

--
-- for exact values see <a href="./constants/production-sites.ts">production-sites.ts<a>
+- for exact values see <a href="./apps/api/src/app/mocks/buildings.ts">buildings.ts<a>

+### Accommodations

+Housing is the main driver of productivity gains.
+Better housing increaes the productivity of habitants.
+But better housing is also more costly to maintain.
+The increase in maintenance cost reflects the higher needs of people living in developed and productive countries.

+### Production Sites

 ## Habitants